remotesensinginfo/pysl4land/README.md

 # pysl4land
-Python tools to process spaceborne lidar (GEDI and ICESAT2) for land (pySL4Land) applications
+Python tools to process spaceborne lidar (GEDI and ICESAT2) for land (pySL4Land) applications.

+## Supported Data Products

+It is pretty straight forward to add suport for new data products but at the moment I've just implemented what I need therefore just the following products are supported.

+### GEDI

+ - GEDI02_b

+### ICESAT-2

+ - ALT08

 ## Install
 To install create a new python environment and install the following: